 ABOUT US

-My name is Val Bandas.
-We (my husband, Max Ball, our son Paul) live on 22 acres, in the beautiful Qu’Appelle Valley, 8.5 kilometres from Craven, Saskatchewan.
-We share our lives with the sheepdogs, 4 cats and 3 horses.
+We live on 22 acres in the beautiful Qu’Appelle Valley, 8.5 kilometres from Craven, Saskatchewan.
+Our lives are shared with the sheepdogs, a few cats and 4 horses.
 We selectively breed Old English Sheepdogs under the Valubal prefix.
 Our kennel is small, generally housing between 5 and 9 OES at any one time (this includes our seniors which are retired dogs over 7 years).
-We breed a litter only when it is our intention to keep one or two puppies to forward our breeding program and to show.
+We only breed a litter when it is our intention to forward our breeding program and to show – generally once each year.

 Our selective breeding program has produced many Canadian and American champions as well as Best in Show and Best in Specialty Show winners.
-Valubal OES are often ranked within the top 5 Old English Sheepdogs in Canada.
-In 2010, we held the #2 and #4 spot.
+Valubal OES are often ranked within the top 5 Old English Sheepdogs in Canada and we hold many Canadian records.
 We show our dogs throughout Canada and the United States, and occasionally in Europe.

 Old English Sheepdogs are our passion, and showing them is our hobby